modmaker/DECAMUX/README.md

 DECAMUX
 =======

-BeBoPr++ expansion board for up to 10 axes.
+BeBoPr++ expansion board for up to 10 axes with two PEPPERs.

 ![](http://imageshack.com/a/img904/443/lyiEKz.jpg)

 # Introduction

 The **DECAMUX** board allows to extend the **BeBoPr++** with another set of 5 axes, for a total of up to 10 axes.
-A tiny (1.5 x 1.1 inch or 42 x 28 mm) adapter board in combination with some new PRU software allows MachineKit/LinuxCNC to control 10 axes at simultaneously.
+A tiny 1.7 x 1.1 inches (42 x 29 mm) adapter board in combination with some new PRU software allows MachineKit/LinuxCNC to control 10 axes at simultaneously.

 The board was announced on the MachineKit mailing list: